brown-studios/minuet/hardware/minuet/v3/design-and-errata.md

 The `QWIIC` port allows readily available I2C accessories (such as environmental sensors) to be connected with ease.

-The `THERMISTOR` port connects to the Maxxfan's built-in thermistor for use by the automatic thermostat.
+The `TEMP` port connects to the Maxxfan's built-in thermistor for use by the automatic thermostat.

 The `RAIN` port connects to the Maxxfan's rain sensor (only certain models).
 It has a high impedance input and uses a comparator to detect a small current flowing through water on the sensor.

 The `LOCK` port triggers a safety lock function that stops the fan, closes the lid, and inhibits operation.

-The USB C port and the `BOOT` and `RESET` tactile switches are used for accessing the bootloader and programming the firmware.
+The USB-C port and the `BOOT` and `RESET` tactile switches are used for accessing the bootloader and programming the firmware.

 A simple voltage divider measures the supply voltage and triggers a software-controlled low battery protection function.